What is Japanese encephalitis? How did it originate?

 - How long does it last?
 A booster shot should be taken one to two years after the initial dose, and subsequent booster shots should be administered once every 10 years.

 When and where was the last outbreak of Japanese encephalitis?

-There are around 68,000 cases of Japanese encephalitis are recorded worldwide every year.
-Outbreaks are regular, occuring every 2 to 15 years, particularly during rainy seasons when mosquito populations increase.
+There are around 68,000 cases of Japanese encephalitis recorded worldwide every year.
+Outbreaks are regular, occurring every 2 to 15 years, particularly during rainy seasons when mosquito populations increase.
 Outbreaks have been linked to agricultural practices and intensive rice farming.